Weining2019/zephyr/samples/wasm_micro_runtime/simple/README.md

     └── timer.c
 ```

+- build.sh<br/>
+  The script to build all binaries.
+- CMakeLists.txt<br/>
+  CMake file used to build the simple application.
+- prj.conf<br/>
+  Zephy project configuration file.
+- README.md<br/>
+  The file you are reading currently.
 - src/ext_lib_export.c<br/>
   This file is used to export native APIs.
-See the `The mechanism of exporting Native API to WASM application` section in WAMR README.md for detail.
+See the `The mechanism of exporting Native API to WASM application` section in [WAMR](https://github.com/intel/wasm-micro-runtime) README.md for detail.
 - src/iwam_main.c<br/>
   This file is the implementation by platform integrator.
 It implements the interfaces that enable the application manager communicating with the host side.
 See `{WAMR_ROOT}/core/app-mgr/app-mgr-shared/app_manager_export.h` for the definition of the host interface.
-## Set physical communication between device and remote

 ```
 /* Interfaces of host communication */
 typedef struct host_interface {